spoofax-shell-2016/doc/project-plan.md

 language playground such as the one offered by the Swift programming language.
 If we decide to extend the project, new agreements will be made between us and the client.

+Copyright for the final product will belong to TU Delft.
+It will be distributed under the Apache license version 2.0.

 ## Methodologies and tooling